Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 770 will be 0% faster than the GeForce GTX 980 in general, because of its greater data rate. (explain)
+Memory BandwidthThe Geforce GTX 770 should in theory be a little bit faster than the GeForce GTX 980 in general. (explain)

-Texel RateThe GeForce GTX 980 should be a small bit (more or less 8%) better at texture filtering than the Geforce GTX 770. (explain)
+Texel RateThe GeForce GTX 980 will be just a bit (more or less 8%) more effective at anisotropic filtering than the Geforce GTX 770. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 980 is a better choice, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 980 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison